google/flatbuffers/grpc/examples/ts/greeter/README.md

 # TS Greeter example

 The following is an example on how to run the TS grpc server.
-Make sure that you have `Typescript` installed
+Make sure that you have `TypeScript` installed

 you would need to run `npm run build` or simply use `npm install && tsc`